klahnakoski/mo-dots/docs/README.md

 `Data` replaces Python's `dict`
 -------------------------------

 `Data` is used to declare an instance of an anonymous type, and intended for manipulating JSON.
-Anonymous types are necessary when writing sophisticated list comprehensions, or queries, and to keep them succinct.
+Anonymous types are necessary when writing sophisticated list comprehensions, or queries, while at the same time keeping them succinct.
 In many ways, `dict` can act as an anonymous type, but it is missing the features listed here.

  1. `a.b == a["b"]`
  2. missing property names are handled gracefully, which is beneficial when being used in